mq-cah/ANZPHN/_pages/network.md

 : Stephen is a curator at the [Australian National Maritime Museum](https://www.sea.museum/), a Conjoint Lecturer at the University of Newcastle and President of the [History Council of NSW](https://historycouncilnsw.org.au/).
 He has written two award winning books and is currently working on his second Australian Frontier Wars history, focusing on the first Wiradjuri war of resistance 1822-1824.
 : **Contact** <stephen.gapps@gmail.com>

+**Fiona Isobel Gatt, Casual Academic** <br/>
+: Fiona Gatt is a casual academic and PhD candidate at Deakin University.
+Her thesis aims to recover the lived experience of nineteenth century urbanisation on Melbourne's colonial urban frontier, focusing on the town of Hotham, now known as the suburb of North Melbourne.
+Fiona's research delves into the quantitative data of the rate books, using urban history techniques, but blended with qualitative insights to achieve a recreative mode, of more intimate details of the urbanisation process.
+: **Contact** <gattfiona@gmail.com>

 **Associate Professor Geoff Ginn**<br />
 : **Contact** <g.ginn@uq.edu.au>